The Easiest Areas to Pass Your UK Driving Test in 2026

 When the rural-easy cluster is the wrong answer

-The Scottish dominance in the cluster
+The Welsh and Scottish concentration in the cluster

 Using the cluster for booking decisions